Back

 5 good UI style guides for your inspiration

 Interface is a way to communicate with users and trick them into performing target actions.
 Poor UI design affects your revenue — potential customers will stay away from a product if it’s unpleasant to interact with.
 And “poor” design doesn’t mean it’s horrendous like joke projects for r/badUIbattles.
-Even small details like a slightly darker shade of green of the main menu can lower your app metrics.
+Even small details like a slightly darker shade of green on the main menu can lower your app metrics.

 Reading time: 7 minutes